-- Assist in marketing your community. - Stay on top of your community's reputation. - Make sure your community is in good shape/showable at all times.
+- Assist in marketing your community. - Stay on top of your community's reputation.

 Module 1 - Your Brand and Reputation

 MARKET TRUST: BUILD YOUR BRAND AND REPUTATION

 Your instructor will show a video from FranklinCovey about building a company's brand and reputation.
 There will be a brief introduction, followed by a video entitled "Market Trust: Build Your Brand and Reputation."
 After you see the videos, your instructor will ask you to answer four questions about it.